Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 3D Printer Mode and Module Review

 If you are eager to try all three functionalities on any Snapmaker 3D Printer, then the 3D printing mode should be tried first, as it is the cleanest compared to Laser and CNC.
-I managed to print 20+ hours of the dragon models along with some quick test files.
-In order to test the full (320 × 350 × 330 mm) print volume, I would recommend changing the nozzle to something larger.
-I will keep adding here more tests in the future, including with a large nozzle.
+I managed to print 20+ hours of the dragon models, along with some quick test files.
+In order to test the full (320 × 350 × 330 mm) print volume, I would love to have a hot end with a larger diameter nozzle.

 Snapmaker 2.0 A350T 3D Printer Mode Testing